vmware-archive/resource-images/README.md

 ### `/tmp/resource/in`: Fetch a given source.

 The `/in` script is passed a destination directory as `$1`, and is given a source from of the resource on stdin.
-The source passed in is entirely determined by the output of `/check`.
+The source passed in may be the output of `/check`, or a more open-ended source provided by user configuration (i.e. containing a git branch but not a SHA).

+Because the input may be open-ended, the `/in` script must print out the source that it fetched.
+This allows the upstream to not have to perform `/check` before `/in`, which can be slow (for git it implies two clones).

-For a `git` resource this will typically be something like:
+For a `git` resource the input source will typically be something like:

 ```json
 {